CPTSD Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 -

-you were shaped by emotionally unsafe, minimizing, controlling, or chronically invalidating dynamics (in childhood, adulthood, or both)
+you were shaped by emotionally unsafe relationships, including emotionally neglectful, controlling, narcissistic, or chronically invalidating dynamics.

 -